-The Company has also included in this Annual Report" gross managed premiums written" and "managed catastrophe premiums."
-"Gross managed premiums written in differs from gross premiums written, which the Company believes is the most directly comparable GAAP measure, due to the inclusion of premiums written on behalf of our joint venture.
-Top Layer Reijnammen, and the comparable of the company believes is the most directly comparable of the company in dividual Rivis Regiment.
-"Managed catastrophe premiums is defined as gross catastrophe premiums written by Renaissance Rensurance and its related joint ventures, excluding catastrophe premiums assumed from the Company's individual Rivis Regiment.
-"Managed catastrophe premiums" written by comparable GAAP measure, due to the inclusion of catastrophe premiums written on behalf of the Company's joint venture Top Layer Re, which is accounted for under the equity method of accounting and the exclusion of catastrophe premiums assumed from the Company's Individual Rivis Regiment.
-The Company's management believes' gross managed premiums written and "managed catastrophe premiums" are useful to investors and other interested parties because they provide a measure of total catastrophe premiums assumed by the Company through its consolidated subsidiaries and related joint ventures.
-The following is a reconciliation of 1) total catastrophe premiums written to gross managed premiums written.
+The Company has also included in this Annual Report "gross managed premiums written" and "managed catastrophe premiums."
+"Gross managed premiums written" and "managed catastrophe premiums."
+"Gross managed premiums written of the Company believes is the most directly comparable GAAP measure, due to the inclusion of premiums written written on behalf of our joint venture.
+Top Layer Reinsurance Ltd. "Top Layer Re], which is accounted for under the equity method of accounting.
+"Managed catastrophe premiums" is defined as gross catastrophe premium systems written by Remissance Reinsurance and its related joint ventures, excluding catastrophe premiums differ from total catastrophe premiums written on behalf of the Company's Individual Risk segment.
+Thanaged catastrophe premiums differ from total catastrophe premiums written on behalf of the Company's joint venture (top Layer Re, which is accounted for under the equity method of accounting and the exclusion of catastrophe premiums assumed from the Company's Individual Risk segment.
+The Company's management believes" gross managed reminums written and "managed catastrophe premiums" are useful to investors and other interested parties because they provide a measure of total catastrophe reinsurance premiums assumed by the Company through its consolidated subsidiaries and related joint ventures.
+The following is a reconciliation of 1) total catastrophe premiums written to gross managed premiums and 2) gro

-Year Ended (In thousands of U.S. dollars) 2009 2008 2007 2006 2005 Total catastrophe premiums \$1,096,449 \$ 994,621 \$1,003,104 \$1,099,114 \$ 775,573 Catastrophe premiums assumed from the Individual Risk segment (12,650) (5,672) (36,968) (64,573) (43,594 Catastrophe premiums written by Top Layer Re 51,974 55,370 66,436 51,244 59,908 Managed catastrophe premiums \$1,135,773 \$1,044,319 \$1,032,572 \$1,085,785 \$791,887 Gross premiums written \$1,728,932 \$1,736,028 \$1,809,637 \$1,943,647 \$1,809,128 Premiums written by Top Layer Re 51,974 55,370 66,436 51,244 59,900 Gross managed premiums written \$1,780,906 \$1,791,390 \$1,876,073 \$1,994,091 \$1,869,036
+Year Ended (in thousands of U.S. dollars) 2009 2008 2007 2006 2005 Total catastrophe premiums \$1,096,449 \$ 994,621 \$1,003,104 \$1,099,114 \$ 775,573 Catastrophe premiums assumed from the Individual Risk segment (12,650) (5,672) (36,968) (64,573) (43,594) Catastrophe premiums written by Top Layer Re 51,974 55,370 66,436 51,244 59,908 Managed catastrophe premiums \$1,135,773 \$1,044,319 \$1,032,572 \$1,085,785 \$791,887 Gross premiums written \$1,728,932 \$1,736,028 \$1,809,637 \$1,943,647 \$1,809,128 Premiums written by Top Layer Re 51,974 55,370 66,436 51,244 59,900 Gross managed premiums written \$1,780,906 \$1,791,398 \$1,876,073 \$1,994,891 \$1,869,036

 The Company has also included in this Annual Report "tangible book value per common share plus accumulated dividends."
-This is defined as book value per common share excluding goodwill and intangible assets, plus accumulated dividends."
-Tangible book value per common share plus accumulated dividends' differs from book value per common share, which the Company believes is the most directly comparable GAAP measure, due to the exclusion of goodwill and intangible assets and the inclusion of accumulated dividends.
-The following is a reconcilation of book value per common share to tangible book value per common share countributed dividends.
+This is defined as book value per common share excluding goodwill and intangible assets, plus accumulated dividends. "flingible book value per common share plus accumulated dividends." all filters from book value per common share, which the Company believes is the most directly comparable GAAP measure, due to the exclusion of goodwill and intangible assets and the inclusion of accumulated dividends.
+The following is a reconciliation of book value per common share to tangible book value per common share plus accumulated dividends.